So long, minibar: How the coronavirus will change hotel stays

 "In order to keep guests socially distanced, we're looking at offering guests the opportunity to sign up for a specific gym time slot and exploring in-room exercise equipment options," Cordell said.

-Perhaps the most telling sign of the times at the Four Seasons are the two nurses who now man the single entrance to the hotel, armed with thermometers.
-Anyone who enters the hotel has their temperature taken, employees and guests alike.
+Perhaps the most telling sign of the times at the Four Seasons are the two nurses who now staff the single entrance to the hotel, armed with thermometers.
+Everyone who enters has their temperature taken, employees and guests alike.
 Anyone with a fever is denied entry.

 "The system is working," Quigley said.